 The advantages of a zero deposit scheme

-The advantages of a zero-deposit scheme for tenants are obvious.
-Zero deposits make renting far more affordable by easing cash flow at the start of a tenancy.
+The advantages of a zero-deposit scheme for tenants are that zero deposits make renting far more affordable by easing cash flow at the start of a tenancy.

 But there are also advantages for landlords.